Monster (Shawn Mendes and Justin Bieber song): Background

 Rumours about a possible collaboration began in July 2020 after Bieber and Mendes were spotted with American singer-songwriter Tori Kelly, jamming around on a piano, when Bieber's manager, Scooter Braun, posted videos of them.
 In August 2020, the two artists were spotted with Bieber's wife, American model Hailey Bieber, at American record producer Andrew Watt's recording studio in Los Angeles, California, fuelling speculation of an upcoming collaboration between the two Canadian artists.
 During an interview on Capital Breakfast with Roman Kemp on October 6, 2020, Mendes was asked if he turned down a collaboration with Bieber in September, to which he replied: "Is this you trying to get me to confirm that I have a collaboration with Justin Bieber?
 I didn't last month".
 He said that it would be "insane" for him to turn it down, considering that Bieber has been one of his favourite artists since he was nine years old.
 He stated that he cannot confirm or deny", but added that their relationship in the past six months leading up to the time of the interview has grown closer.
 "It's really cool to have him as a mentor in a lot of ways, just to kind of talk through stuff with, because there's not many people who do this type of stuff," he furtherly explained, describing Bieber as "freakishly talented".
 The song marks the first time the two singers have worked together.
 In an exclusive interview for Apple Music, Mendes told Zane Lowe that the single is "about how society can put celebrities up on a pedestal and watch them fall".
 Mendes called it "one of the most special songs" he had ever written.

 Composition and lyrics

-"Monster" is a pop song that is set in the key of D minor with a tempo of 146 beats per minute.
+"Monster" is a pop song that is set in the key of D minor, vocal range spans from C4 to G5 with a tempo of 146 beats per minute.
 Lyrically, the song is about the pitfalls and pressure of stardom.
 Mendes stated: "It's about how society can put celebrities up on a pedestal and watch them fall and it seems to be this entertainment thing.
 And it's hard."